KeithPatrick5/honktipbot/README.md

 Then make your tip to other user by replying on their messages with "[NUMBER] honk" (e.g. "10 honk").

 Users can deposit and withdraw their tokens.
-You could also setup notification for new deposits with separate service *checkDeposits*.
+You could also setup notification for new deposits with separate service [checkDeposits](https://github.com/KeithPatrick5/checkDeposits).

 This bot powered with Telegraf liabrary.